RickStrahl/Westwind.Globalization/Readme.md

 #### Run the Web Resource Editor
 In order to use database resources you'll actually have to create some resources in a database.
 Make sure you've first added a valid connection string in the config file in the last step!
-Then open the /LocalizationAdmin/LocalizationAdmin.aspx page in your browser and click on the *Create Localization Table* button in the toolbar.
+Then open the `/LocalizationAdmin/` in your browser and click on the *Create Table* button in the toolbar.

 Once the table's been created you can now start creation of resources interactively, by directly adding values to the database table, or by using the DbResourceDataManager API to manipulate the data programmatically.

-I recommend you start by adding a 'Resources' resource set that's the 'main' resource set used to hold common and global reusable values.
-Create additional resource sets to break out individual forms or sections or other related content.
+By default a `Resources` ResourceSet has been provided for you the resources of which are used in the test page.
+You can remove those resources or the resource set as needed once you know the provider works.
+ResourceSets are logical groups of resources that belong together - I like to use one ResourceSet per form or per application feature depending on how much content is involved.
+But you can also use a single ResourceSet for your entire application if you want.
+Whatever works for you to make it easy to find resources.

+I also recommend that you first perform an *Import Resx* step to pull any existing Resx resources in your project into the application.
+This will also import the Localization form's resources into your database so that the localization form properly localizes.

+Note that you can use the Search feature on the Admin form to quickly locate resources in the selected ResourceSet by name.
+Just type in a few letters of the resource name and you should get a list matching the entered values which makes it easy to locate resources.

 Note if you're using WebForms, ASP.NET uses the concept of global and remote resources.
 The resource editor will treat any ResourceSets that have a 'file extension' like .aspx as a local resource.
 To match local resources mapped to an ASPX page use (Path)/Page.aspx.
 Path can be blank in which case you don't specify a leading slash.
 For example the localization admin page local resources live in a ResourceSet named:

-LocalizationAdmin/LocalizationAdmin.aspx

-Adding and manipulating resources in the Web editor should be pretty straight forward.
-One thing to note however is:

-* If you add a new ResourcesSet or Language in a resource you have to refresh the entire form otherwise the new language or ResourceSet doesn't show up in lists.
+LocalizationForm

+Once you have the form up and running add some resources to your pages.

-#### Setting ASP.NET Locale based on Browser Locale
+## Setting ASP.NET Locale based on Browser Locale
 In order to do automatic localization based on a browser's language used you can sniff the browser's default language and set the UiCulture in the Begin_Request handler of your ASP.NET application class.
 A helper method to provide this